 Our long-term success is measured by our success in building new strategic partnerships, new product creation, improved distribution channels, and enhanced technology development.
 Through these initiatives, our objective is to achieve significant growth in revenue, profitability and cash flow.
-Due to current economic conditions, the Company has been very careful to extend credit to third parties and is seeking accounts receivable insurance for larger customers where default could seriously harm the financial situation of the Company.
+Due to current economic conditions, the Company has been very careful when extending credit to third parties.